 Though I am pleased to read that they invest a lot of money and resources into making what I believe to be essential changes in the beauty industry, I have to say that the answer they provided does concern me.
-Many companies that are passionate enough about remaining cruelty free, refuse to open stores or ship to locations where their products would have to undergo animal testing in order to become available on the market which has me questioning why Fresh doesn't also take that stance.
+Many companies that are passionate about remaining cruelty-free refuse to open stores or ship to locations where their products would have to undergo animal testing in order to become available on the market.
+This has me questioning, why doesn't Fresh also take that stance?

-After reading countless five star reviews on their website, I decided to try the Rose Face Mask first of all as the sound of having real rose petals in a face mask sounded like an opportunity I couldn't wait to try.
+After reading countless five-star reviews on their website, I decided to try the Rose Face Mask.
+The sound of having real rose petals in a face mask sounded like an opportunity I couldn't wait to try.
 The mask itself feels almost like a gel rather than a typical face mask and due to this, it doesn't take a lot for a full facial application (below I have attached a picture of how the mask looks).

 Although it was nicely scented and the results it left were pleasant, I didn't really find anything about this mask that ''wowed'' me or urged me to want to buy it again.
 The results were less than that of what you receive from a Montagne Jeunesse mask for under £1.
 For this reason I feel that £52 for 100ml of the Rose Face Mask is not only out of my budget but well over what this mask is worth.